xdaruis/AlgosCP/README.md

 ## Features

-- **Auto algorithm grading:** After submission, a Python script incorporates a loop into the submission to run database test cases.
-It then checks the code for errors, compiles it, and applies time limits, all using Linux commands.
-Lastly, it compares the outputs to the expected results.
+- **Auto algorithm grading:** Upon submission, the database stores who sent it, what problem it's for, and the code itself.
+Then, it talks to the Evaluator API, sharing details like the problem ID, the code, how many tests to run, and how long it should take.
+This API tests the code using Linux commands and gives back a report with the results, which are then saved in the database.
 - **Detailed problem pages:** Featuring an intuitive interface with problem lists, detailed problem descriptions, and an interactive code editor.
 - **Secure user functions:** Implemented a secure user authentication for login and registration, allowing each user to have a profile with a picture and a description.